NERC-COVID19-DigitalEnvironmentSprint/ParksInThePandemic_NERCHackathonFour-VisualisingRisk/README.md

 <img src="https://github.com/befriendabacterium/parksinthepandemic/blob/develop/docs/figures/step1.png">
 </p>

 * Our first challenge was to create R code for reading in the open datasets made available by Google and the Met Office as part of their COVID-19 response.
 The Google data for England is downloaded and extracted from the global CSV file available at https://www.google.com/covid19/mobility/ through the function read.googlemobility.R.
-The Met Office data for England is downloaded from the UK COVID reporting region weather data available at (https://metdatasa.blob.core.windows.net/covid19-response/index.html) through the function read.metofficecovid.R.
+The Met Office data for England is downloaded from the UK COVID reporting region weather data available at (https://metdatasa.blob.core.windows.net/covid19-response/index.html) through the function **read.metofficecovid.R**.
 *  The Google and Met Office data are slightly different.
 The Met Office data on daily weather conditions are broken down by COVID reporting region, whilst Google uses its own definitions of a region/district.
-We had to figure out how Google defined it’s regions (and produce a map of each region) and aggregate the weather from each of the COVID reporting regions (typically smaller than the Google regions) to each of the Google regions (match.metoffice.R).
+We had to figure out how Google defined it’s regions (and produce a map of each region) and aggregate the weather from each of the COVID reporting regions (typically smaller than the Google regions) to each of the Google regions (**match.metoffice.R**).
 *  Google’s data is in the form % busyness relative to how busy parks were on the same day of the week (Mon-Sunday) in the 5‑week winter period Jan 3 – Feb 6, 2020.
 Positive percentages mean that parks are more busy than the average (median value) during this period, negative percentages mean they are less busy (e.g. + 100% = 2 x as busy, 0% = as busy as winter, -100% 0 visitors).
 The Met Office data is in absolute values.
 * Thus, we had to write some code to make the Met Office data relative to the weather in the Google baseline period; so that, for example, the temperature on a particular day of the week is represented as % increase relative to the average temperature on that day of the week in the winter baseline period.
-Our function relative2baseline.R does this.
+Our function **relative2baseline.R** does this.

 #### 2. Matching Government (Natural England and OS Greenspace data) to Google data